• Art Magazine

 These galleries often act as guardians of cultural heritage, ensuring that every transaction is more than just a sale.
 Through close collaboration with artists, consignors, and tribal communities, they maintain high standards of authenticity and cultural sensitivity.
 This is essential for collectors who wish to engage with this art form responsibly.

-Valuation, liquidity and authenticity
+Valuation, Liquidity, and Authentication

 For European collectors, understanding the valuation and liquidity of Native American art is essential.
 Unlike volatile contemporary markets, Native American art offers a more stable investment rooted in its cultural value and historical significance.
 However, liquidity can vary considerably depending on the artist and the work's provenance.